 I'm originally from Pennsylvania, where I was raised on a farm 30 miles east of Pittsburgh.
 During medical school in Kansas City, I joined the Army.
 After residency in Washington, D.C., there was a request for a neurologist at Tripler Army Medical Center and I was quick to volunteer.
 It was a privilege to care for the active-duty members and veterans from many wars.

 My mother was a nurse and I volunteered at her hospital during high school.
 She inspired me to enter the medical field.
 During medical school I enjoyed my neuroanatomy class, and the brain and its workings continue to fascinate me.
-For me the Hawaii Permanente Medical Group is the best way to practice medicine as we are all on the same team, that of caring for our patients.
+For me, Hawaii Permanente Medical Group offers the best way to practice medicine, as we are all on the same team, that of caring for our patients.
 I strive to keep current on the neurological literature in order to formulate solutions for neurological problems.

 In my time off I enjoy making soups, baking, and anything to do with Scrabble®.
 My perfect day would be a hike on one of our verdant Hawaiian trails followed by a night dive.
-Being from Pittsburgh, I am a diehard Steelers and Penguins fan, and I also enjoy attending my kids' sporting events.
+Being from Pittsburgh, I'm a diehard Steelers and Penguins fan, and I also enjoy attending my kids' sporting events.
 Every two years my four best high school friends and I meet for a getaway to "relive the glory days," which is relaxing and rejuvenating.